tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 	- Greenhouse sections - Associative

 *b) What type of entity is the greenhouse section?
 Explain your answer.*
 Greenhouse Sections are associative, as they have their own unique ID but depend on the greenhouse they are in for their identification.
+The entity also participates in relationships other than just with the

 **Question 2**